-Every spatial analysis — LISA, spatial regression, spatial econometrics — assumes a weights matrix W defining which places are "neighbors."
-The standard approach is purely geometric: queen contiguity, rook, or k-nearest neighbors based on polygon borders.
+Most spatial analysis workflows — LISA, spatial regression, spatial econometrics — begin with a weights matrix W that defines which places count as neighbors.
+The standard approach is geometric: queen contiguity, rook, or k-nearest neighbors based on polygon borders or centroid distance.

-This tool tests three conditions: geometric weights, a learned GAT without MOE awareness, and a learned GAT informed by data reliability.
+This tool compares three conditions: geometric weights, a learned GAT without MOE-aware training, and a learned GAT informed by data reliability.
+The neighborhood definition also matters — queen, rook, and KNN already produce meaningfully different spatial patterns.
+Accounting for data uncertainty adds another layer of sensitivity on top of that.

 | Model | Spatial? | Weighted? |